 Is there anything more frustrating?

-It can be tough building the management skills of confidence but when managers lack confidence it’s a pain not just for the staff member but for the organisation too (read more at ‘Developing Management Confidence: The Business Case’).
+It can be tough building the management skills of confidence but when managers lack confidence it’s a pain not just for the staff member but for the organisation too (read more on management confidence here).
 So how can managers build their confidence?
 Here are a few tips:

 • Believe in their management rights.
 Some managers don’t believe they’ve earned the right to manage their staff’s performance.
 Managers don’t have to earn the right, they have it already.
 The clue is in the job title.
 So, it’s all about helping managers embrace their right to manage ( read more at ‘Management Skills: Helping your managers embrace their right to manage’)